nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ![keyname](https://raw.githubusercontent.com/AY2021S1-CS2113T-W12-4/tp/master/docs/images/name.png)

-Afterwards, you will be prompt to enter the number of recommended hours that you wish to accomplish per day.
+Afterwards, you will be prompted to enter the number of recommended hours that you wish to accomplish per day.
 Key in your desired number of hours and press 'Enter' to proceed.